Using Team City with Xamarin

 $ calabash-android build </path/to/signed/APK> $ test-cloud submit /path/to/APK <test-cloud-team-api-key> --devices <ANDROID_DEVICE_ID> --profile=android --config=config/cucumber.yml --pretty

 For more information on submitting Calabash tests, please consult Xamarin’s guide on Submitting Calabash Tests to Test Cloud.

 Creating a TeamCity Project

-Once TeamCity is installed and Xamarin Studio can build your project, it is time to create a project in TeamCity to build the project and submit it to Test Cloud.
+Once TeamCity is installed and Visual Studio for Mac can build your project, it is time to create a project in TeamCity to build the project and submit it to Test Cloud.